jlicit/youtube-context/src/sql_pipeline/README.md

   `bq query --use_legacy_sql=false < bq_export_views_to_gcs.sql`

 - Typical IAM you’ll need: BigQuery Job User on the project, BigQuery Data Viewer (or above) on the dataset and Storage Object Creator (or above) on the destination bucket.

+### weekly-validation_checks
+- Open the script in BigQuery.
+- Edit variables in the CONFIG block (project, dataset, table/view names, time zone).
+- Run all.
+Each block returns a result set you can export or screenshot for PRs.

 ## Variable Tables
 ### Variables used as input